delphic-digital/Skeletor/README.md

 💀 - Will need configured for each project.

+ - TODO: configure linting to standards we all agree on
+ - TODO: check sass linting is actually working
+ - TODO: set up accesability audits
+ - TODO: set up performance audits (there must be something that does it through browsersync)
+ - TODO: SVG png sprite fallback?
  - TODO: [Hot module reloading](https://css-tricks.com/combine-webpack-gulp-4/)
  - TODO: [Code splitting](https://webpack.js.org/plugins/commons-chunk-plugin/), modules defined in >3 chunks will be split out into their own chunk.
- - TODO: configure linting to standards we all agree on
- - TODO: SVG png sprite fallback?
- - TODO: check sass linting is actually working
+ - TODO: set up a dockerfile & some instructions

 ## General